 Sometimes the strongest bonds are forged outside of the office.
-I’m not saying that you have to take up golf to break through, but maybe the occasional group fitness, cooking, or painting class, or even the simple act of grabbing a quick coffee or after-work beverage.
-Hubspot has an entire philosophy of successful smarketing, (sales + marketing) a term that refers to the alignment between marketing and sales.
+I’m not saying that you have to take up golf to break through.
+Maybe the occasional group fitness, cooking, or painting class, or even the simple act of grabbing a quick coffee or after-work beverage.
+Hubspot has an entire philosophy of successful smarketing, (sales + marketing).
+A term that refers to the alignment between marketing and sales.
 Imagine magnifying it with other teams across your organization.

 Quantify Your Internal Impact

 ResearchNow found that non-marketers “don’t appear to understand the role that data management and analysis have in driving many of the top activities by a marketing team.”
 (Chief Marketer)